How To Get Into The Stock Market

 2. Do some fact finding.
 If you want to learn how to get into the stock market, start with a fact finding mission.
 Google day trading, penny stock trading, and any other facets of trading that might interest you.
 A great place to start is with my free E-Guide to Pennystocking 101.
 This guide will teach you some of the basics.
 It includes an introduction to trading, as well as many key phrases and definitions.
 While it’s not the biggest guide, it’s a great starting point.

 3. Listen and learn.
 Once you’ve assembled some basics about the market, begin to listen and learn.
 Read all that you can about trading.
-Tune into podcasts like the Steady Trade Podcast, that are geared toward helping new traders succeed.
+Tune into podcasts like the Steady Trade Podcast, that is geared toward helping new traders succeed.
 You can also begin to read about successful traders and what their trajectory has been.
 Often, things like this can inspire you to take particular directions as a trader which will be helpful.

 4. Join my Tim Sykes Million Challenge Team.
 But it’s not just because I started it.
 It’s because of what it represents..
-Of course I think you should join the
+Of course, I think you should join the

 I recognize that not everyone is willing to stick with it through all those ups and downs.
 And the fact is, they don’t have to!
 Traders can benefit from learning from my mistakes, which means that their ascent to success can be easier than mine.
 If there is a benefit to having learned things the hard way, this is it for me.
 I want to help other traders to cut through the BS so that they can fast forward to being the best traders they can be.